Email marketing is one of the highly effective marketing channels for your business, and it is constantly evolving.

-With automation, you can streamline sending exclusive offers, personalized product recommendations, discounts, etc to this list without a miss.
+With automation, you can streamline sending exclusive offers, personalized product recommendations, discounts, etc., to this list without a miss.

 When customers don’t go long without hearing from you, they tend to pay attention and have an overall impact.

-How Triggers Work in Email Marketing Automation?
+How do Triggers work in Email Marketing Automation?

 The trigger is basically a specific date, action, event, or activity of your contact that tells the system to send out a respective relevant or related message.